deanishe/alfred-workflow/_sources/supported-versions.rst.txt

 Supported versions
 ==================

-Alfred-Workflow supports all versions of Alfred 2 & 3 and all versions of macOS supported by Alfred 2.
-It works with Python 2.6 and 2.7, but *not* Python 3.
+Alfred-Workflow supports all versions of Alfred 2–4.
+It works with Python 2.6 and 2.7, but *not yet* Python 3.

 Some features are not available on older versions of macOS.